dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Array and Enumeration to List and back
 Array to List.
 When convert from array to list, they both become linked and change in one is reflecting in another.
-Moreover such a list is fixed like an array.
+Moreover, such a list is fixed like an array.
 You can change values, but can’t add new one.
 If you don’t want this use `new ArrayList<>(Arrays.asList(arr))`.
 ```java
 import java.util.*;